guard/guard-jasmine/README.md

                                               # default: :false
 ```

+The `:coverage_summary` options disables the detailed file based coverage report by a small summary coverage report.

-Both of these results are only useful if they are run against the coverage data from a full spec run, it's strongly
+Both of these results are more useful if they are run against the coverage data from a full spec run, so it's strongly
-advised to enable the `:all_on_start` option, so that an initial full coverage data set is generated.
-Guard::Jasmine
+advised to enable the `:all_on_start` option.

-replaces outdated coverage data on subsequent spec runs and keeps the full coverage data set up to date.
-This ensures
-that the HTML and summary reports are always messured against all your specs.
+With Jasmine in the asset pipeline all instrumented implementation files are available in the runtime and when you
+execute a partial spec run it reports a lower coverage for the excluded files, since their associated specs aren't run.
+Guard::Jasmine tries to work around this by merge only the coverage data for the changed files (Istanbul knows the file
+name in opposite to Jasmine).

 ### System notifications options